kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

 <img src="/images/GSoc_/g_001.png" width="500">

 - I got into Google Summer of Code!
 No way!
-- I was literally in the middle of a BigN online interview, and I think I was bombing hard haha.
+- I was literally in the middle of a BigN online coding interview, and I think I was bombing hard haha.
 - But like all things, I treat it as an opportunity to learn and get better.

 ## What I'm most excited about